-Michigan Tech Provost and Vice President for Academic Affairs Jacqueline Huntoon announced that Storer, the associate dean of SFRES since 2012, will succeed Dean Terry Sharik, who will retire at the end of June.
+Michigan Tech Provost and Senior Vice President for Academic Affairs Jacqueline Huntoon announced that Storer, the associate dean of SFRES since 2012, will succeed Dean Terry Sharik, who will retire at the end of June.

 Calling it “an exciting opportunity at a very exciting time for the University,” Storer says he is “looking forward to working with faculty, staff and students to explore areas where the School and University can continue to contribute to creating the future in a changing world.”
 He says his years as associate dean have prepared him to help facilitate growth in the School and its programs.

 Huntoon says Storer’s experience makes him well prepared to take on the leadership of SFRES: “He has been involved in accreditation activities, hosting the School’s external advisory board, reviewing and improving undergraduate and graduate curricula, mentoring faculty and students and managing financial commitments.”
 At the same time, according to Huntoon, Storer has been able to “maintain a strong research program that brings him, the School and the University national and international recognition.”